mir-group/nequip/docs/dev/contributing.md

 ## Code Standards

-### Unittests
+### Unit tests

-For new features, write a **unittest** that covers it wherever possible.
+For new features, write a **unit test** that covers it wherever possible.
 If it is a significant change to the training workflow, updating the integrations tests might be required.

 All additions should support CUDA/GPU.
 If possible, please test your changes on a GPU -- the CI tests on GitHub actions do not have GPU resources available.